bablokb/pi-webradio/doc/voice-control.md

   webradio_cli.py -v -d

 The debug-flag is of course optional, but might help.
+Vosk will for example tell you about words it does not have in the given language model.

+You can also pass the options `-H host -P port` if the webradio runs on a remote system.

+To automatically start the voice-controller at startup, run

+    sudo systemctl enable pi-webradio-vosk.service

+The service just starts the commandline client with the option `-v` as shown above.